Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 Framerate

-Though many more framerates are available today, 24 fps is still considered to provide the viewers with the most cinematic experience by some movie connoisseurs.
-This is probably because we’ve simply grown accustomed to this look over the years from thousands of films.
+Though many more framerates are available today, 24 fps is still considered to provide the most cinematic experience by some movie connoisseurs.
+This is probably because we’ve grown accustomed to this look from thousands of films over the years.

 Two other common framerates are 25 fps (most of the world) and 30 fps (US).
 Both are popular in broadcast television because they can portray things like fast-moving sports without looking jagged.

-It is beyond the scope of this article to get into the details about why they differ (and why 30 fps is sometimes written as 29.97 fps etc.).
-But in short, the differences between the two have to do with the mains frequency in the US (60 Hz) and the rest of the world (50 Hz), as well as the PAL and NTSC standards in television.
+It is beyond the scope of this article to discuss the details of why they differ (and why 30 fps is sometimes written as 29.97 fps, etc.).
+In short, the differences between the two relate to the main frequency in the US (60 Hz) and the rest of the world (50 Hz), as well as the PAL and NTSC television standards.

 Aperture